SAGA logo

 In Poverty and Policy in Post Apartheid South Africa, edited by Haroon Bhorat and Ravi Kanbur.
 Cape Town, South Africa: HSRC Press, 2006.

-Half Measures: The ANC’s Unemployment and Poverty Reduction Targets
+Half Measures: The ANC’s Unemployment and Poverty Reduction Goals

 October 2005